Motor Maintenance For Absolute Beginners

 Engine oil consumption will vary depending on your car, but you should always keep the levels topped up.
 Bear in mind that an excessive amount of oil being used could be an indicator of a bigger engine problem – if you’re in any doubt, make sure you take the car to your trusted garage.

-By frequent checks, we mean every one to two weeks – but the need to check your motor for these things may differ depending on the age and the condition of your car, as well as the type of driving the vehicle is mostly used for.
+By frequent checks, we mean everyone to two weeks – but the need to check your motor for these things may differ depending on the age and the condition of your car, as well as the type of driving the vehicle, is mostly used for.
 However, you should always be on the lookout for windscreen cracks and stone damage.
 Even a small chip can turn into a much larger problem in certain conditions, so be sure to get any damages repaired promptly.

 Before taking any long road trip, it’s recommended that you carry out a few small checks – this will help ensure your journey is as smooth as possible, and that breakdowns on the side of the motorway are less likely to happen!

-As mentioned above, you should pay special attention to your tyre pressure when going on a longer drive – but bear in mind that the pressure of the tyres might need to be altered if the vehicle is more heavily laden.
+As mentioned above, you should pay special attention to your tyre pressure when going on a long drive – but bear in mind that the pressure of the tyres might need to be altered if the vehicle is more heavily laden.
 Again, don’t forget the spare!

 Also be sure to keep tabs on your engine oil, water and engine coolant levels before setting off too – and be aware that particularly warm or cool conditions will alter the consumption rates of the liquids.